ananemyro/heart-health-predictor/README.md

 # Heart Health Predictor

 ## Project Overview
-This project aims to create a machine learning model that predicts the likelihood of heart disease in patients based on health indicators like cholesterol levels, age, and blood pressure.
+This project aims to create a machine learning model that predicts the likelihood of heart disease in patients based on health indicators like cholesterol levels, age, and blood pressure to be implemented into a web app where the user will provide several medical and lifestyle-related inputs in the form of text fields and the output will be a prediction indicating the likelihood of heart disease.

 ---